-Meet Chuck Meide, a maritime archaeologist who serves as the Director of the Lighthouse Archaeological Maritime Program, the research arm of the of the St. Augustine Lighthouse & Museum in Florida.
-Click on the images above to hear Chuck talk about his job, or read the full text of his interview below to learn more about his job.
+Chuck Meide is a maritime archaeologist who serves as the Director of the Lighthouse Archaeological Maritime Program, the research arm of the of the St. Augustine Lighthouse & Museum in Florida.
+Read the full text of his interview below to learn more about his job.

 What is your title?

 Director of the Lighthouse Archaeological Maritime Program, or LAMP.